flametron/discord-music-bot/README.md

 #Discord music bot

-Reads the token from a .token file.
+Reads the token from a .token file in the same directory as music.py.
 Just paste the token in the .token file (create it if it doesn't exit)